jwstegemann/fritz2/www/src/pages/docs/30_State Management.md

-you might just want the `class`-attribute to be re-rendered when the `ToDo` at a given index is still the same, but just the value of its `completed` state changes. `renderEach` must be told how to determine, whether an element at an index is still the same entity although one or more of its attributes (or sub-entities) have changed by passing an `IdProvider`.
+you might just want the `class`-attribute to be re-rendered when the `ToDo` at a given index is still the same, but just the value of its `completed` state changes. `renderEach` must be told how to determine, whether an element at an index is still the same entity although one or more of its attributes (or child-entities) have changed by passing an `IdProvider`.

 An `IdProvider` is a function mapping an entity to a unique id of arbitrary type.
 In this example, we just use the `id`-attribute of the `ToDo`.

-Then create a `Store` for a given entity conveniently by calling `sub(someEntity, properIdProvider)` on a `Store<List<T>>`.
+Then create a `Store` for a given entity conveniently by calling `map(someEntity, properIdProvider)` on a `Store<List<T>>`.
 Of course, you can do this yourself by mapping the flows if you work on a `Flow<List<T>>` and have no `Store` available or don't want to utilize `Lens`es: